 Connect a suitable Pressure Gauge (0-5 Bar scale should suffice) to the Fuel Rail, in place of the Cold Start Injector.

 Turn the ignition on.
 The Fuel Pump should run and the gauge should indicate the rail pressure (typically 2.5 - 3 Bar).
+Look (and smell!) around the engine bay and under the car for fuel leaks.

 Turn ignition off; the rail pressure should hold for a long time at a point just below the pressure when the pump was running.
 If the rail pressure drops rapidly and no fuel leaks are evident, you may have an injector that isn't closing correctly, or a faulty Fuel Pressure Regulator.
 Try clamping off the fuel supply and return pipes just to eliminate any leakage back to the fuel tank.
 If the rail still drops it's almost certainly a leaky injector.